The Professional Learning Program on School-wide Inclusive Practice (Autism)

-The program works School Leaders to support change at the school and classroom level.
+The program worked with School Leaders to support change at the school and classroom level.

 - Create welcoming environments for students with disabilities, including autistic students.

-- Build school staff capacity to meet the needs of students with disabilities, including autistic students.
+- Build staff capacity to meet the needs of students with disabilities, including autistic students.

 - Ensure teachers, parents, specialist teachers and Student Support Services (SSS) collaborate to support whole-school inclusive practices, particularly for autistic students.